JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 of Irian Jaya / Papua New Guinea, this magnificent island may be the most

 geographically diverse anywhere on Earth.
 Favorite haunts include: huge crashing waves at South Point; diving with friendly sea turtles at Spencer Beach Park, snorkeling at Kahalu'u Beach Park inside the ancient Hawaiian fish-trap lagoon; treks to the black-sand & green-sand beaches; driving the windswept cliffs of the Hilo coastline in early sunrise glow.
-Da kine Beeg Eye-lin is a jewel that only glows more brightly with time.
+Da kine Beeg Eye-lin is a pearl that only glows more brightly with time (no reference to Kilauea's lava fissures intended).
 March '90.
 November '95, May '98, July '07.

 © Copyright John Hessburg, U.S. Dive Travel. ( The Mokulua Islands of windward O'ahu -- where USDT keeps strong spiritual roots.)